What type of content do you primarily create?

 - Edit with more control, adjusting volume levels or removing background noise for individual speaker tracks

-The biggest benefit: Repurposing the interview into other formats with more flexibility, speed, and polish (more on that later).
+The biggest benefit: Repurposing the interview into other multimedia formats with more flexibility, speed, and polish (more on that later).

-4. Generate a transcript to annotate
+4. Generate and annotate interview transcripts

 These days, you don't need to waste time or money on manual transcription services or suffer through DIY transcription.
 You can get an accurate transcript, including time codes and speaker labels, almost instantly using AI.